 iOS design patterns

 If you’ve ever built an iPhone app, you know that design patterns can be a pain in the butt.
-The good news is that some really easy and effective ways to create a design pattern in your iOS apps.
+The good news is there are some really easy and effective ways to create a design pattern in your iOS apps.
 Design patterns are a way to help you organize the content in your application.
-In this blog post, I’ll show you how to implement a design pattern in your app and build a prototype in just 30 minutes.
+In this blog post, I’ll show you how to implement a design pattern in your app and build a prototype in 30 minutes.